What are your hours?

 What type of test(s) do I need – bacteria or chemical?

 The Virginia Department of Health recommends that well water be tested at least annually for bacteria (potability) and nitrate.
 If you are interested in a water test for your own peace of mind, then start with a bacteria test.
-If you notice an unusual odor or appearance to your water or are interested in water treatment, please call us to discuss (we do not handle water treatment, only water testing).
+If you notice an unusual odor or appearance to your water or are interested in discussing water treatment options, please call us (we do not install water treatment systems).
 We test for lead, nitrate, nitrite, and other chemicals.
 Email us with any questions.

 What test(s) do I need for a loan, whether for a refinance or a real estate transfer?

 A bacteria test is always required.
 Specific loan programs, such as a VA loan, may require additional chemical tests (lead, nitrate, and nitrite) as well as having a third party collect and deliver the sample (chain-of-custody).
 Although testing may be specified in your contract, we highly recommend that you confirm the requirements with your mortgage officer so there are no surprises at closing.
 Email us to request our list of companies that collect samples or for any questions.

 What are the water test requirements for a VA Loan (Veterans Affairs)?